How to Recognize High Functioning Depression Symptoms?

 The first criteria relate to the person being depressed most of the time and for most of the day for at least two years.
 This depressed mood a person is experiencing must include two or more of the symptoms mentioned below:

-Besides these symptoms, other criteria must be met for a person to be diagnosed with high functioning depression.
+Along with these symptoms, a person must meet other criteria to be diagnosed with high-functioning depression.
 The symptoms that the person is experiencing must be present on most days for at least two years without the period of relief from depression lasting more than two months.
 Also, the person mustn’t have experienced a period of mania or hypomania before in their life.

-Before diagnosing the client with PDD, the psychiatrist or other mental health professional needs to ensure that these symptoms are not caused by any other mental health disorder, medical condition, or substance abuse.
+Before diagnosing the client with PDD, the psychiatrist or other mental health professional must ensure that no other mental health disorder, medical condition, or substance abuse is causing these symptoms.
 Although most individuals with PDD function normally, there will need to be a link between the high functioning depression and the impairment in one or more life areas of the individual.

 Most clients struggling with high functioning depression have reported feeling the following ways: